vindarel/curated-awesome-cl/README.md

 modified following the ideas:
 - useful things (for beginners) first: dev environment comes first, crypto last.
-- prefer libraries that are superseeded by new and better ones: Drakma is replaced by Dexador.
+- prefer libraries that are superseeded by new and better ones: Drakma is replaced by Dexador
+- prefer documented libraries
 - justifications come a lot from the [State of the Common Lisp Ecosystem, 2015](http://eudoxia.me/article/common-lisp-sotu-2015).
-- refer to the Awesome List, to Quickdocs or Cliki
+- remove some stuff.
+For a real look at the CL ecosystem, refer to the Awesome List, to Quickdocs or to Cliki.

-Add something new!
+Add something new !
 See the [contributing](#contributing) section for adding something to the list.

 All libraries listed here are available from [Quicklisp][16].